 It is also believed that Matthew could have omitted some names to generate the three groups of fourteen generations or in order to make the genealogy easier to remember.

-The name of David calculated to the number of Fourteen.
-Letters in Greek and Hebrew were also used as numbers.
-Therefore each word or name would have a corresponding number.
-The Jews would count the numerical values of word and develop meaning for it.
+The name of David calculated to the number of Fourteen.?
+Letters in Greek and Hebrew were also used as numbers.?
+Therefore each word or name would have a corresponding number.?
+The Jews would count the numerical values of a word and develop meaning for it.

 Dividing history into eras such as this was common.

 Genealogies were important for the first century Jews.